earlfogel/food/README.md

 Serve with strawberries in syrop and sour cream.

-For a 9x13 pan, double the crust but not the filling.
-Instead, add 1 cup drained regular cottage cheese and leave out the salt (since there's enough salt in the cottage cheese).
+If you can't find dry cottage cheese, you can drain regular cottage cheese and leave out the salt (since there's enough salt in regular cottage cheese).

 ## Tian de courges